Maximal equilateral sets: A construction with Hadamard matrices

-\item Let $H(x)$ be the largest order $n$ of an Hadamard matrix with $n<x$.
-Then \end{enumerate} \end{lemma} \begin{proof} Given Hadamard matrices $H_1$ of order $n_1$ and $H_2$ of order $n_2$, the Kronecker product $H_1\otimes H_2$ is an Hadamard matrix of order $n_1n_2$ \cite[Chapter~18]{vLW}.
-Starting with the unique Hadamard matrices of orders $2$ and $12$, we obtain Hadamard matrices of orders $2^k$ and $6\cdot 2^k$ for all $k\geq 1$.
+\eqref{20.2} Given Hadamard matrices $H_1$ of order $n_1$ and $H_2$ of order $n_2$, the Kronecker product $H_1\otimes H_2$ is an Hadamard matrix of order $n_1n_2$ \cite[Chapter~18]{vLW}.
+Starting with the (essentially unique) Hadamard matrices of orders $2$ and $12$, we obtain Hadamard matrices of orders $2^k$ and $6\cdot 2^k$ for all $k\geq 1$.
 This is sufficient to cover every interval $(x,2x)$ except for $(1,2)$, $(2, 4)$ and $(4,8)$.

-The Paley construction \cite[Chapter~18]{vLW} gives an Hadamard matrix of order $q+1$ for any prime power $q\equiv 3\pmod{4}$.
+\eqref{20.3} The Paley construction \cite[Chapter~18]{vLW} gives an Hadamard matrix of order $q+1$ for any prime power $q\equiv 3\pmod{4}$.
 By the prime number theorem for arithmetic progressions \cite{Jameson} the number of primes less than $x$ that are congruent to $3$ modulo $4$ is $(1+o(1))x/(2\ln x)$.
 This implies that the largest such prime less than $x$ is $\geq (1+o(1))x$, which gives $H(x)/x\to 1$ as~$x\to\infty$. \end{proof}

 An Hadamard matrix is \emph{normalised} if its first column are all $+1$s.
 Note that any Hadamard matrix can be normalised by multiplying each row by its first entry.
 If